pmitros/school-committee/chinese-immersion.md

 Once you understand this, you'll have a good idea of how to play the Cambridge Public School District Controlled Choice Lottery.

-(And yes, I understand how ridiculous this level of complexity in the lottery is; most of my goal is to illustrate that complexity.)
+And yes, I understand how ridiculous this level of complexity is.
+My goal is to surface that complexity so we might fix it.

 ![Flowchart for making it into immersion Chinese](chinese-immersion-flowchart.png)